Bill undoing Minn. nuclear ban gets Senate hearing

-St. Paul, Minn. — Nuclear energy advocates in the Minnesota Senate fell short again in their attempt to lift a decades-old ban on new nuclear power plants.
+St. Paul, Minn.
+(AP) — The Minnesota Senate's top leader is pushing to undo a state ban on new nuclear power plants.